kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part4.md

 Hands On: Network Connectedness and Clustering Components
 =========================================================

+1. Create a new graph by adding the Continents dataset
+2. Import the GraphStream library
+3. Import countriesGraph into a GraphStream SingleGraph
+4. Visualize countriesGraph
+5. Visualize Facebook graph

+## Create a new graph by adding the Continents dataset

 To make the graph more interesting, create a new graph and add the continents.

 input: